Spectral Unmixing of Hyperspectral Images Based on Block Sparse Structure: Introduction

 In this paper, sparse Bayesian strategy and block sparse structure \cite{korki2016, korki2016_recovery} are used for spectral unmixing of hyperspectral images.
 The basis of the Bayesian learning strategy is used on hyperparameter information attributed to each pixel.
 In the proposed method, block sparse structure of the hyperspectral images is exploited.
 In this way, in addition to using the hyperparameter information attributed to each pixel, hyperparameters of the neighbours of that pixel are also used, which improves Bayesian learning performance.

 The rest of this paper is organized as follows.
 In the second section, mathematical expression of the problem is discussed.
 In the third section, the sparse signal structure which is the basis of our proposed method, is explained.
 In the fourth section, we described the proposed algorithm using the sparse Bayesian learning (SBL) strategy.
-In the fifth section, for the performance evaluation, the proposed algorithm is evaluated using synthetic and real data and compared with two competing methods and the results are presented.
+In the fifth section, for the performance evaluation, the proposed algorithm is evaluated using synthetic and real dataset.
+Proposed method is compared with three competing methods and the results are presented.
 Finally in the conclusion section, our concluding remarks are presented.